jackstjean/D-DTEST/Items/Red Dragon Scale Mail.md

 # Stat Bonuses
-statBonus:
 weaponAttack:
 weaponDamage:
 spellAttack:
 spellSaveDC:
 armorClass: 1
 savingThrows:
   str:
   dex:
   con:
   int:
   wis:
   cha:
   # misc is for saving throws not related to abilities
   # formatting is [bonus]; [saving throw type]. "a" is "advantage" and 1,2,3 are for +1,+2,+3 etc.
   # e.g. "- a; breath weapons of Dragons"
   misc:
     - a; breath weapons of Dragons

 # Combat Properties